-This is an update of the original blog from July 2017
+This is an update on the progress of the REGAIN trial (from the original blog post from July 2017)

 Currently the only option for people with inner ear hearing loss is to wear a hearing aid, or, for those with severe to profound hearing loss, a cochlear implant.
 These devices help people to communicate, but do not treat the underlying cause of their hearing loss.
 With one in six people in the UK having hearing loss, there is an urgent need for new treatments.
 The researchers of the REGAIN project (REgeneration of inner ear hair cells with GAmma-secretase Inhibitors) have worked for years to develop a new drug that could regenerate inner ear sensory hair cells, and they are now at the stage of testing if the drug is safe to use in people and if it affects their ability to hear.